jonmarimba/CocoaREST/README.md

 MSN:      steven.degutis@hotmail.com
 Twitter:  sdegutis

 P.S.
 Special Thanks to Matt Gemmell for providing the initial structure of this README and the Source Code License file!
+Thanks also to Matt for the idea of a twitter engine Cocoa class, and thanks to @chockenberry for finding `yajl`